Returns | Follow the different steps of a return

 Statuses that help you track a return

-• Shipped : the return was picked by the carrier and the parcel is transiting
+• Shipped: the parcel was picked by the carrier and is on its way to the warehouse

-• Returned : the return was received and controlled at the warehouse, the items were put back in stock or classified as damaged with details available on the order page, in the return card
+• Returned: the parcel has been received and checked at the warehouse, the items were put back in stock or classified as damaged with details available on the order page, in the return card

-These statuses are displayed in the timeline, at the bottom of your order page.
+These steps are displayed in the timeline, at the bottom of your order page.

 Follow a return shipment's progress